boltdb/bolt/README.md

 Here are a few things to note when evaluating and using Bolt:

 * Bolt is good for read intensive workloads.
 Sequential write performance is also fast but random writes can be slow.
-You can add a write-ahead log or [transaction coalescer](https://github.com/boltdb/coalescer) in front of Bolt to mitigate this issue.
+You can use `DB.Batch()` or add a write-ahead log to help mitigate this issue.

 * Bolt uses a B+tree internally so there can be a lot of random page access.
   SSDs provide a significant performance boost over spinning disks.